 have already indicated that saying yes to one will make it harder to

 say no to the next.
 This is not just about one project.
-We are aware of a second project in Brown County that has approached the Brookesmith ISD.
-We also have been notified by landowners of a project in the early planning stages in the Zephyr area and several landowners from other areas of the County have been receiving inquiries representing interest in their areas.
+Already the Brookesmith ISD has approved an application for a second solar project, Mustang Mountaineer.
+There is no indication that this will stop with just these two and both have a much larger approved Reinvestment Zone which may be used for future expansion.
+We also have been notified by landowners of a project in the early planning stages in the Zephyr area and we have become aware of other landowners receiving inquiries from renewable companies representing interest in their areas.
 This is not about one project, it is about starting something that we can't stop that will forever change where we live.

 With the currently proposed projects, we are faced with the potential for 8 to 10 square miles of continuous land in Brown County being clear cut and managed to minimize vegetation growth for at least the next 35 to 50 years.
 The long-term impact to native trees and grasses, ground water, erosion, wildlife displacement and flyways for birds are all concerns we cannot ignore nor risks we can take.